Adjudication in the construction and engineering industry

-For more information on dispute resolution, download our free guide on Construction & Engineering Disputes
+For more information on dispute resolution, download our free guide on construction and engineering disputes

 Funding your adjudication

-Flint Bishop’s Construction & Engineering team can provide your business with cost-effective solutions to recovering outstanding debt through using a Damages Based Agreement.
+Flint Bishop’s Property team can provide your business with cost-effective solutions to recovering outstanding debt through using a damages-based agreement.

 It is a way for you to pursue cases through adjudication with reduced risk based on a ‘no-win-no-fee’ arrangement under which you agree to pay us a percentage of the amount that you recover.
 You only pay our fee if you win the adjudication and recover an amount of money.